gr2m/merge-schedule-action/README.md

           # Merge method to use.
 Possible values are merge, squash or
           # rebase.
 Default is merge.
           merge_method: squash
+          #  Time zone to use.
+Default is UTC.
+          time_zone: 'America/Los_Angeles'
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-          # Set your time zone.
-Default is UTC
-          TIME_ZONE: 'UTC'
 ```

 In your pull requests, add a line to the end of the pull request description look looking like this